weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 are private, remember to ensure that your local git environment is configured correctly.
 :::

-To add a profile, we use `pctl add`.
+To install a profile, we use `pctl add`.
 To see all flags available on this subcommand, see [the help](/docs/pctl/pctl-add-cmd).

-There are two methods by which you can add a profile: with a direct URL and via a catalog.
+There are two methods by which you can install a profile: with a direct URL and via a catalog.
-Please see [the page here](/docs/installer-docs/using-catalogs) for specific instructions on how to add a profile from a catalog.
+Please see [the page here](/docs/installer-docs/using-catalogs) for specific instructions on how to install a profile from a catalog.

 With the following command, `pctl` will:
 - generate a set of manifests for each artifact declared in the profile at the given URL